MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning

 \section{Conclusion}

-This study introduces a MAPS approach utilizing a multi-agent framework based on the Big Seven Personality theory and Socratic guidance to tackle the challenges of multi-modal comprehensive reasoning and the lack of reflective capabilities.
-The framework involves seven agents, each specializing in distinct aspects of problem-solving.
+This study presents MAPS, a multi-agent framework grounded in the Big Five Personality Theory and guided by Socratic principles, designed to address the challenges of multimodal comprehensive reasoning and enhance reflective capabilities.
+The framework involves five agents, each specializing in distinct aspects of problem-solving.
 To address the first challenge, a four-agent strategy is proposed, where each agent focuses on specific stages of the reasoning process.
 Additionally, the \textit{Critic} agent addresses the second challenge through Socratic reflection and critical feedback.
-Extensive experiments on the EMMA, Olympiad, and MathVista datasets validate MAPS's effectiveness in overcoming these issues and enhancing performance across various reasoning tasks.
+Extensive experiments on the EMMA, OlympiadBench, and MathVista datasets validate MAPS's effectiveness in overcoming these issues and enhancing performance across various reasoning tasks.
 Meanwhile, we perform additional analytical experiments to assess the model's advancement as well as its generalization.